modelcreate/epanet-js/README.md

 import {Project, Workspace} from 'epanet-js' import fs from 'fs'

-// Read an existing inp file from the disk const net1 = fs.readFileSync('net1.inp')
+// Read an existing inp file from your local disk const net1 = fs.readFileSync('net1.inp')

 // Initialise a new Workspace and Project object const ws = new Workspace();
 const model = new Project(ws);

-// Write a copy of the inp file to the workspace ws.writeFile('net1.inp', net1);
+// Write a copy of the inp file to the virtual workspace ws.writeFile('net1.inp', net1);

 // Runs toolkit methods: EN_open, EN_solveH & EN_close